-We will support the priorities of the Housing Partnership Board and contribute to the action plans of the board's subgroups.

-Through our Parks Strategy, we will ensure our green spaces are equally accessible for all and provide the opportunity to participate in activities.
+- We will support the priorities of the Housing Partnership Board and contribute to the WNC Housing Strategy to; deliver homes people need and can afford, improve the quality, standard and safety of homes and housing services, support residents, and sustainable communities. - Through our Parks Strategy, we will ensure our green spaces are equally accessible for all and provide the opportunity to participate in activities.
 Local Area Partnerships will enable us to develop community led approaches to improving our local environment.